-Abramovich suffered suspected poisoning at talks
+Roman Abramovich suffered suspected poisoning at talks

 - Published

-Russian billionaire Roman Abramovich suffered symptoms of suspected poisoning at talks in Kyiv earlier this month, his spokesperson says.
+Russian billionaire Roman Abramovich suffered symptoms of suspected poisoning at talks in Kyiv earlier this month, sources close to him say.

 The Chelsea FC owner - who has now recovered - reportedly suffered sore eyes and skin peeling.

-Two Ukrainian peace negotiators were also reported to have been affected.
+Two Ukrainian peace negotiators were also said to have been affected.

 The Wall Street Journal reported claims the alleged poisoning was orchestrated by hardliners in Russia who wanted to sabotage the talks.